 Family holidays should be taken during the thirteen weeks school holiday that children have; holidays should not be taken during term time.

 Dental and doctor appointments should be made outside of the school day.
 Hospital appointments should be evidence with an appointment letter/card shown to the school office in advance of the appointment.
 Parents and carers should give notice of any hospital appointments; it is not acceptable to arrive to collect children with no notice.

 Good attendance for individuals and year groups is celebrated and rewarded in school.

-Should you need to take your child out of school in exceptional circumstances such as a funeral or close family wedding, leave should be requested by submitting a form to the headteacher.
+Should you need to take your child out of school in exceptional circumstances such as a funeral or close family wedding, leave should be requested by submitting the the 'Application for Leave of Absence' form to the headteacher.
 Similarly, this form can be used to request leave for music exams, for example.